Reconstructibility of the $K_r$-count from $n-1$ cards: Proof of Theorem

 \subsection{Proof of the main result}

 We will prove the main theorem in several steps.
 First, we prove the result for $\Delta = n-1$ and $\Delta=n-2$.

-\begin{lemma} Let $G$ be a graph on $n\ge 7$ vertices with $\Delta(G)=n-1$ and let $r\le n-1$, then we can reconstruct $\kr{r}(G)$ from $n-1$ cards. \end{lemma} \begin{proof} Note that if we have a card for a vertex $v_i$ with degree $n-1$ then we know it is adjacent to all other vertices on the card.
-Then we can easily reconstruct the graph $G$.
+\begin{lemma} Let $G$ be a graph on $n\ge 7$ vertices with $\Delta(G)=n-1$.
+Then we can reconstruct $\kr{r}(G)$ from $n-1$ cards. \end{lemma} \begin{proof} First observe that for $r=n$ we just need to check whether $G$ is a clique which can be done by Fact~\ref{fact:clique} as $n-1\ge 3$.
+Thus in the following we assume $r\le n-1$.
+Note that if $\mathcal{D}'_\Delta$ is non-empty, then we can easily reconstruct the graph $G$ by taking any such card and adding one vertex adjacent to all vertices on the card.
 Thus we assume that we do not have such a card, which implies that the hidden vertex is the unique vertex of maximum degree.
 Note that as $\Delta = n-1$ the hidden vertex is adjacent to all other vertices and thus not visible with its complete neighbourhood on any card.
-We determine the $K_r$-degree of $v_n$ by induction on $r$.
-For $r=2$ this is equal to edge count and thus known.
-By Lemma~\ref{lem:deg_seq} we immediately get the $K_{r-1}$-degree sequence from the $K_{r-1}$-count and thus we know the $K_{r-1}$-degree of the hidden vertex.
-We get many $K_r$'s.
-When $r\le n-2$, this allows us to use Lemma~\ref{fact:hiddencard_kr} to conclude that we can calculate the total number of $K_r$'s in $G$.
-For the case $r=n-1$, note that as we assumed that the hidden vertex is the unique vertex of maximum degree, $G$ cannot be a clique.
-But then $G$ can have at most one clique of size $n-1$.
-But as the hidden vertex is adjacent to all vertices (as it has degree $n-1$ we know that it must be part of the clique.
-This means that there is a card (is not the hidden card) on which we can see the clique (if it exists).
-Thus it is easy to check from the $n-1$ available cards. \end{proof}